inkVerb/VIP/201/Lesson-03.md

 pacman -Qm
 ```

-*Those are available software packages, listed in these directories...*
+*Those are installed software packages, listed in these directories...*

 | **4** :$